vipulchib/aws-cloudformation/README.md

 AWS has done a tremendous job in listing out all the fine details and the documentation is pretty thorough.
 I will reference a lot of points from this URL - https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/template-guide.html.
 Templates include several major sections.
 The Resources section is the only required section.
 Some sections in a template can be in any order.

 ## Template Sections
+I have broken down every section of the template and provided my thought process with regards to what I am doing and how.

 1. **AWSTemplateFormatVersion: "version date"** - The AWS CloudFormation template version that the template conforms to.
      ```